manifold-systems/manifold/manifold-core-parent/manifold/README.md

 Similar to javac's source file list, Manifold provides `-Akey=value` javac command line options to explicitly compile resources either by _type name_ using regular expressions or by _file name_ using file system paths.
 Constraining by type name is the simplest and more flexible of the two, especially in terms of build systems such as Maven and Gradle.

+>See the [Sample Kotlin App](https://github.com/manifold-systems/manifold-sample-kotlin-app) for an example of using
+>explicit resource compilation.

 ## By Type Name